leomeyer/OPDI/code/c/configs/opdid/doc/index.md

 Error Detector Port
 -------------------

 An Error Detector is a Digital Port that is High when at least one of a list of ports has an error.
-The different types of errors of ports, and what it exactly means if a port has an error, is explained below.
+The different types of errors of ports, and what it exactly means if a port has an error, are explained below.

 Fader Port
 ----------

 A Fader port can fade Analog or Dial ports in or out.
-You can specify a number of options such as the fader mode, the start and end values, and what happens when the Fader port is switched off.
+You can specify a number of options such as the fader mode (linear or exponential), the start and end values, and what happens when the Fader port is switched off.
 The Fader port is itself a Digital port, and it will begin its fading operation at the moment its state is set to High.

 Scene Select Port
 -----------------

 A Scene Select port lets you select one of several pre-defined so-called scenes.
 A scene is just a specification of the states of some ports in the system.
-It is specified as a configuration file that is being applied when the corresponding option is selected.
+These can be defined in a configuration file that is being applied when the corresponding option is selected.

 File Input Port
 ---------------